 Prevent this by holding down Shift while placing or dragging events; this will allow any overlaps of any kind.

-Force this by holding down Option while placing or dragging events; even when there isn’t any overlap, your event will get its own, new row.
+Force this by holding down both Option and Shift while placing or dragging events; even when there isn’t any overlap, your event will get its own, new row.

 Automatic Event Arrangement